40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $200

-The seasonal mountain pass connecting Aspen and Leadville.
-So many lovely hikes, grottos, lakes, streams, and high alpine mountain views to explore in this area!
-Combine Independence Pass with Maroon Bells or Twin Lakes, before or after, for a whole lot of variety and epic scenery.
+Why couples love it: There are so many lovely hikes, grottos, lakes, streams, and high alpine mountain views to explore in this area!
+It’s also easy to combine with Independence Pass or Twin Lakes, before or after, for a whole lot of variety and epic scenery.

 Accessibility: Typically open between late-May and November, conditions permitting

-Ah yes, this beautiful particularly stunning pass located near Buena Vista.
-Imagine 360 degree scenic views, wonderful hiking trails, and a perfect mix of aspen groves, pine trees, lakes, and obviously, mountains galore.
+Why couples love it: This particularly stunning mountain pass located near Buena Vista offers 360 degree scenic views, wonderful hiking trails, and a perfect mix of aspen groves, pine trees, lakes, and obviously, mountains galore.

 Accessibility: Typically open between late-May and November, conditions permitting